Steps in the Planning Permit Process

 6. Appeal Period

-Once a decision is made, both you and the public can appeal most permit decisions to authority within 10 calendar days of the decision date.
+Once a decision is made, both you and the public can appeal most permit decisions to authority within 10 business days of the decision date.
 Design Review Committee or Officer decisions can be appealed to the Planning Commission.
 Planning Commission decisions can be appealed to the County Board of Supervisors.
 A decision by the Board of Supervisors is not appealable.